xigh/rust-http-server-boilerplate/README.md

-# Rust http server boilerplate, without any specific http frameworks
+# Rust http server boilerplate

+**Without any specific http framework**

-This is a simple code, written in Rust.
+This is a simple code, written in Rust programming language.

 ## Disclaimer